paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-076-assistance-to-countries-with-large-populations-having-hiv-aids.md

 **(b) GAO report on Trust Fund effectiveness** Not later than 2 years after August 19, 2000, the Comptroller General of the United States shall submit to the appropriate committees of the Congress a report evaluating the effectiveness of the Trust Fund, including—

-(1) the effectiveness of the programs, projects, and activities described in subsection (a)(2)(B) of this section in reducing the worldwide spread of AIDS; and
+(1) the effectiveness of the programs, projects, and activities described in subsection (a)(2)(B) in reducing the worldwide spread of AIDS; and

 (2) an assessment of the merits of continued United States financial contributions to the Trust Fund.

-**(c) Appropriate committees defined** In subsection (a) of this section, the term “appropriate committees” means the Committee on Foreign Relations and the Committee on Appropriations of the Senate and the Committee on International Relations, the Committee on Banking and Financial Services, and the Committee on Appropriations of the House of Representatives.
+**(c) Appropriate committees defined** In subsection (a), the term “appropriate committees” means the Committee on Foreign Relations and the Committee on Appropriations of the Senate and the Committee on International Relations, the Committee on Banking and Financial Services, and the Committee on Appropriations of the House of Representatives.

 ### Statutory Notes